dawdler/Lyrics-Grabber/README.md

 	* Preference class that will hold the necessary settings needed to run the application.
 	* Improve the look and feel of the UI.
 	* Extracting artist/song name by opening a music file.
-	* Display the lyrics of the currently running song in banshee, rhythmbox, etc.
+	* Display the lyrics of the currently running song in amarok, rhythmbox, etc.
 	* Remove the existing bugs from the application.
 	* Tagging lyrics in the music file itself.